Service Learning at Collin College

-Service Learning is service-based experiential application of knowledge in real-world situations in which the service benefits the community.
-Service-learning projects are a component of a credit-bearing class, aligned with specific academic learning objectives, and associated with a grade.
+Service Learning is service-based experiential application of course knowledge in real-world situations in which the service benefits the community.
+Service-learning experiences are a component of a credit-bearing class, aligned with specific academic learning objectives, and associated with a grade.
 This unique method of education connects a student's personal, career, and civic interests to learning in the classroom.

 Service-learning is education in action (John Glenn).

-Goals and Benefits of Service Learning
+Goals and Benefits of Service Learning.

-The goals of Service Learning are multi-faceted: to enhance academic comprehension through hands-on application of knowledge, skills and abilities in an experiential learning environment; to contribute to the community by addressing and meeting community need through research and service; to develop effective servant leaders through holistic leadership development; to apply critical thinking and problem-solving skills to the learning process; and to foster reciprocal relationships between the student, faculty, educational institution and the community partner.
+The goals of Service Learning are multi-faceted: to enhance academic comprehension through hands-on application of course knowledge, skills and abilities in an experiential learning environment; to contribute to the community by addressing and meeting community need through research and service; to develop effective servant leaders through holistic leadership development; to apply critical thinking and problem-solving skills to the learning process; and to foster reciprocal relationships among the student, faculty, educational institution and the community partner.

 Service Learning Awards and Recognitions

-Carnegie Foundation for the Advancement of Teaching Community Engagement Classification.
+- Carnegie Foundation for the Advancement of Teaching Community Engagement Classification.

-President's Higher Education Community Service Honor Roll
+- President's Higher Education Community Service Honor Roll

-Founding member of Campus to Community Coalition of Texas (formally Texas Campus Compact).
+- Founding member of Campus to Community Coalition of Texas (formally Texas Campus Compact).